gonsalgealmeidaTeach/gonsalgealmeidaTeach.github.io/README.md

-# GonsalgeAlmeida: Statistician/Financial Modeler/ Data Scientist
+#Gonsalge Almeida: Statistician • Financial Modeler • Data Scientist • Educator

-The repository contains my website's backend, which you can find  [here](https://gonsalgealmeidaTeach.github.io/).
+This repository contains the backend for my professional website, which you can visit here.

-On the site, you can read about me, view or download my resume, see a selected list of projects I have done in TDI fellow, or see a list of my main projects from my Ph.D. in Applied Mathematics and Ph.D. in Statistics explorations.
-Also, I will add some projects applying ML models to solve real-world problems.
+I am a Full-Time Lecturer in the Department of Mathematics, Applied Mathematics, and Statistics at Case Western Reserve University (CWRU), beginning Fall 2025.
+On my website, you will find information about my background, my résumé, and a curated selection of projects that integrate my research, teaching, and industry experience.

+Planned Content Includes:

+Course materials, schedules, and resources for the classes I teach at CWRU (including STAT 312/312R: Basic Statistics for Engineering and Science and MATH 201: Introduction to Linear Algebra for Applications).

+R programming assignments and examples tailored to the Montgomery, Runger, and Hubele textbook for STAT 312/312R.

+Selected research and applied projects from my Ph.D. in Applied Mathematics and Ph.D. in Statistics (followed), including financial modeling with Lévy processes and applications in data science and algorithmic trading.

+Additional projects applying machine learning and statistical models to solve real-world problems in finance, engineering, and business analytics.

-The foundation of this site is a Jekyll theme called 'Hydejack.'
-At the request of the creators, I build locally and then push the site to GitHub; many of the created documents are not in this repository.
+This site is built using the Hydejack Jekyll theme.
+Following the theme creator’s guidelines, I build locally and push the generated site to GitHub.
+As a result, many of the processed files are not visible in this repository.